-Coronavirus Maps: How Severe Is Your State's Outbreak?
+Coronavirus Is Surging: How Severe Is Your State's Outbreak?

 The JHU team automates its data uploads and regularly checks them for anomalies.
 This may result in occasional data discrepancies on this page as the JHU team resolves anomalies and updates its feeds.
 State-by-state recovery data are unavailable at this time.
 There may be discrepancies between what you see here and what you see on your local health department's website.
 Figures shown do not include cases on cruise ships.

-In early June, Michigan health authorities started including probable cases in its totals.
+Fluctuations in the numbers may happen as health authorities review old cases and or update their methodologies.
+For example, in early June, Michigan health authorities started including probable cases in its totals.
 This resulted in a brief spike in the state's daily numbers until the JHU team was able to reconcile the historical data.
 On June 25, New Jersey included 1,854 previously-unreported probable deaths in its totals, resulting in a spike in the state's daily death numbers.
+On Sept.
+2, Massachusetts changed its methodology for counting probable cases, which lowered its overall case and death numbers.
+The JHU team maintains a list of such changes.

 This story was originally published on March 16, 2020.
 Elena Renken was a co-author on that version.

-Sean McMinn contributed to and Carmel Wroth edited this story.
+Sean McMinn and Audrey Carlsen contributed to this story.
+Carmel Wroth edited this story.